Kayli/logspub/dev-data.md

     - migrate new version of app to db schema compatible with old application
     - switch to new version of application
     - remove compatability artifacts of migration left after the first step

+- document database strategies [^4]
+  - write an upgrade script
+  - incrementally update your documents as they are used
+    - are there generic implementations?

 ## orms